LLNL/ExaCA/CONTRIBUTING.md

+# Contributing

-When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.
-Changes should be made through opening a pull request, must use the coding style from .clang-format, and must be reviewed by at least one ExaCA developer.
+When contributing to ExaCA, please first discuss the changes you wish to make via issue (or directly with the ExaCA developers).
+Changes should be made through opening a pull request with `master` as the destination branch.
+Coding style from .clang-format and review from at least one ExaCA developer are required.

 ExaCA is distributed under the terms of the MIT license.
 All new contributions must be made under this license.